Renfroe slam helps Rays sweep young Blue Jays in 1st round

 Ryu was rocked for a season-high seven runs in 1 2/3 innings, the lefty’s shortest outing of the season for the wild-card Blue Jays.

+“Great season.
+I’m proud of my kids to make it to this point,” second-year Blue Jays manager Charlie Montoyo said.

+“It’s obvious that the Rays are a pretty good team, that’s why they’re picked to go to the World Series,” he said.
+“In this series, we didn’t hit.
+We only scored three runs.
+That’s not enough to beat that team.”

-The Rays, who won Game 1 with a nice mix of pitching, defense and timely hitting, had dropped five consecutive multigame postseason series dating to the 2008 World Series.
+The Rays, who won the opener 3-1 with a nice mix of pitching, defense and timely hitting, had dropped five consecutive multigame postseason series dating to the 2008 World Series.

 A year ago, they beat Oakland in the AL wild-card game before losing to Houston in the division round — a five-game setback that nevertheless heightened team expectations heading into this season.